estaf90/markdown-cv/index.md

 title: Emil Stafs's CV
 ---
 # Emil Staf
-Data Scientist/Engineer
+Data Scientist / Data Engineer

 <div id="webaddress">
 <a href="https://www.linkedin.com/in/emil-staf-523b8120/">LinkedIn Profile</a> | emil.staf@gmail.com | 073-843 73 23
 </div>

 ## Presentation
-Data Scientist/Engineer with a strong mathematical background and a passion for data engineering/science projects with a special interest in Cloud Development and DevOps/MLOps.
+An individual with a strong mathematical background and a passion for data engineering/science projects with a special interest in Cloud Development and DevOps/MLOps.

 ## Work Experience

-`12/22 - now`
+`12/22-now`
 __Emil Staf AB__: *Cloud Developer @ Sightic Analytics*

 Working as a Cloud Developer in a cross functional team.
 My main responsibility was to help Sightic develop their new backend, using a server-less architecture in AWS.
 The backend stack consisted of API GW, Lambda, DynamoDB databases, S3 storage, SageMaker (ML inference endpoints), Certificates, etc.